EbosetaleseDunjoyin/vue-auth-software/README.md

-This application was built with VUE and Laravel api The vue project is in the mazervue folder
+This application was built with VUE and Laravel api<br>
+The vue project is in the mazervue folder<br>

-run     npm install & npm run dev
+run     npm install & npm run dev <br>

-For the laravel application
+For the laravel application <br>
-create an env file with prefered mailing details(Mailtrap)
+create an env file with prefered mailing details(Mailtrap)<br>

-run composer install
+run composer install<br>
-    php artisan key:generate
+    php artisan key:generate <br>
-    php artisan migrate
+    php artisan migrate <br>